silvavds/silvavds.github.io/_pages/cv.md

 Achievements
 ======
 * **2022**
-  * Tech Fellow excellence programa @ Fundação Estudar (23 selected from 4285 candidates)
+  * Tech Fellow excellence program @ Fundação Estudar (23 selected from 4285 candidates)
 * **2021**
   * Honorable mention at the international congress SIICUSP.
 Best research of the section.
 * **2019**